sts10/lemire_nearly_divisionless_random/readme.markdown

 In thinking about how I might make a more _readable_ implementation, I returned to the structure I used for my first fair (but slow) implementation of Lemire above, which was broken into two functions.

 I like two things about splitting it into two functions, an outer and an inner.
-First, it shows what we might call the "seed rejection" logic clearly: The outer function (`roll_using_readable_lemire`) has the only loop, in which it passes a possible seed to an inner function (`lemire_from_seed`).
+First, it shows what we might call the "seed rejection" logic clearly: The outer function (`roll_using_readable_lemire`) has the only loop, in which it passes a possible seed to an inner function (`lemire_from_seed`) for _judgment_.

 Having this inner function return a Rust `Option` seems like a nice choice for readability here.
-In Rust, an `Option` can be either `Some` result or `None`, which maps nicely to "you gave me a 'good' seed, so here's the resulting roll result" vs. "you gave me a bad seed, so I'm not returning a roll result" (None).
+In Rust, an [`Option`](https://doc.rust-lang.org/std/option/index.html) can be either `Some` result or `None`, which maps nicely to "you gave me a 'good' seed, so here's the resulting roll result" or "you gave me a bad seed, so I'm not returning a roll result" (None).

-And the second thing I like about this split version is that it's pretty easy for me to test, since most of the logic lives in a function that doesn't have `rand:random::<u8>()` in it.
+And the second thing I like about this split version is that it's pretty easy for me to test, since most of the logic lives in a function that doesn't have `rand:random::<u8>()` in it (the inner one).

-So I tried to take the knowledge and tricks I learned working out `roll_using_lemire_fast`, but put them back into split functions.
+So I tried to take the knowledge and tricks I learned working out `roll_using_lemire_fast` and put them back into split functions.
 I also figured I'd separate out the 3 math/computer science tricks Lemire uses to speed up computation into their own "helper" functions, for a total of 5 functions.

 Here's what I ended up with:

 ```rust
 pub fn roll_using_readable_lemire(s: u8) -> u16 {